bbkr/GeoIP2/README.md

 ## REQUIREMENTS

-This is Pure Perl module - C maxminddb library is not required.
+This is Pure Raku module - maxminddb C library is **not** required.
 Here is how to start with free GeoIP Lite libraries right away:

 ### MacOS